FrankKesel/xilinx_tools/kria/opencv_kernel/opencv_design.md

 ---
 ## Installation of Libraries
 * You need an installation of the OpenCV C++ library on your development computer.
-Further information on the installation of OpenCV for the Vitis Vision Library can be found [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/vision).
+Because the OpenCV library must work with the Vitis HLS tool it has to be compiled with the Vitis C++ compiler and NOT with the standard GNU toolchain on the Linux computer.
+We provide a shell script [here](../resources/vitis_vision_L1/opencv_compile.sh) which fetches the OpenCV library and compiles it in a Ubuntu docker environment.
+The script assumes that you have a Vitis installation on your Linux computer.
+Please check the path to your Vitis installation in line 11 of the script and change it if your path differs.
+Copy the script to a working directory on your computer an execute it with `sudo bash opencv_compile.sh`.
+After a while you should have the OpenCV directory in the path mentioned in the script.
+You can create a soft link in the directory `/opt` with `sudo ln -s opencv4.4.0_vitis2025.1_gcc8.3.0_docker/ opencv` such that you can refer to the library under the path `/opt/opencv` later on.
 * If you want to use the Jupyter notebook for testing the OpenCV convolution function you need an installation of Python including the OpenCV library and Jupyter Notebook on your computer.
 You can find information here:
   * Python: https://www.python.org
   * OpenCV: https://docs.opencv.org/4.x/da/df6/tutorial_py_table_of_contents_setup.html